-American Airlines, US Airways, United Continental Holdings Inc. (UAL) and Delta Air Lines Inc. (DAL) were among carriers erasing New York itineraries and scrubbing or greatly reducing service to cities including Washington, Philadelphia and Boston as the storm pummeled the eastern U.S. LaGuardia and Newark each had more than 1,200 cancellations, researcher FlightAware said.
+American Airlines, US Airways, United Continental Holdings Inc. (UAL:US) and Delta Air Lines Inc. (DAL:US) were among carriers erasing New York itineraries and scrubbing or greatly reducing service to cities including Washington, Philadelphia and Boston as the storm pummeled the eastern U.S. LaGuardia and Newark each had more than 1,200 cancellations, researcher FlightAware said.

 “Substantial” flooding occurred at New York’s Kennedy and LaGuardia airports and New Jersey’s Newark, Andrea Huguely, a spokeswoman for AMR Corp.
-(AAMRQ)’s American Airlines, said today.
+(AAMRQ:US)’s American Airlines, said today.

 Airlines pulled planes out of New York on Oct.
 28 as Sandy barreled toward the region, allowing the carriers to keep jets, crews and passengers out of harm’s way.